ctglab/ENEO/docs/resources.md

 The configuration script works by controlling the existence of the files whose path is written inside the main configuration file `conf_main.yaml`, located in the `config` folder.
 If any of those files are already in your machine, just edit the configuration file adding the right *absolute* path.
 The script will check for its presence without re-downloading it.

->[!CAUTION]
+!!! warning
-> The annotation for files must be concordant throughout the pipeline, to avoid any error.
+    The annotation for files must be concordant throughout the pipeline, to avoid any error.
 Be sure to add resources manually only if you're sure of their concordance.